Skip to Main Content

 Getting started

 Are you lacking confidence with computers and all things IT-related?
 Or are you new to the university and struggling to get your head around how we do things at York?
-We've created these web pages in order to answer key questions you might have about IT but we also hope they encourage you to try out things that you might not have used before.
+We've created these web pages to answer key IT questions but we also hope they encourage you to try things that you might not have used before.

 Email and Calendar